seanpmaxwell/overnight/README.md

 ### Features
-* `JwtManager` class which, when when used statically, can pulled the JWT expiration and secret from the environment variables.
+* `JwtManager` class which, when when used statically, can pull the JWT expiration and secret from the environment variables.
 * When used as an instance-object, `JwtManager` can be dynamically passed the JWT expiration and secret if you prefer to set them through the code.
 * Default values for the secret and expiration when used statically.
-Which is convenient for a development environment.
+This is convenient for a development environment.
-* SecureRequest ExpressJS router object.
 * Fully type-safe :)